kbdfck/cnu-fpu/README.md

 Description
 ===========
 This is an utility for packing/unpacking of Cisco IP Phone firmwares based on CNU_File_Archive_3.0 format, called so after strings found in firmware files.
-These are 7911/7906, 7941/7961, 7970/7971 and others for 79xx series phones.
-Firmwares for 3911, 7931 and other newer models have different format and can't be unpacked with this utility.
+Phones using this firmware format are 7911/7906, 7941/7961, 7970/7971 and others for 79xx series phones.
+Firmwares for 3911, 7931 and some newer models have different format and can't be unpacked with this utility.
-About
 Some development history and firmware format description will be availeble soon, partly translated from Russian.

 You can contact the author at kbdfck@virtualab.ru